What to do if…

 What can wait

-- You do not need to keep measuring your blood pressure repeatedly.
+- You do not need to keep measuring your blood pressure over and over.

-- You do not need to change or stop prescribed medication without medical advice (unless a clinician instructs you urgently).
+- You do not need to change your prescribed medicines in the moment unless a clinician gives you urgent instructions.

 Important reassurance